diveprog/AllAboutPayload/README.md

 # AllAboutPayload

-You can Use it but please use for educational purpuso only ! :)
+You can use it but please use for educational purpose only ! :)